Best TeamViewer Alternatives

 5. Chrome Remote Desktop

-Perhaps the most simple, straightforward TeamViewer alternative on this list, Chrome Remote Desktop runs as an extension within the Google Chrome browser.
-You’ll need a Google account to access, but as lost of people already use a Gmail address, this shouldn’t be too much of a hindrance.
-Simply add the extension to the browser on the computers to which you want access, and you’ll instantly have remote control via a HTTPS connection.
+Perhaps the simplest and most straightforward TeamViewer alternative on this list, Chrome Remote Desktop, runs as an extension within the Google Chrome browser.
+You’ll need a Google account to access it, but as lots of people already use a Gmail address, this shouldn’t be too much of a hindrance.
+Simply add the extension to the browser on the computers to which you want access, and you’ll instantly have remote control via an HTTPS connection.

-As its name suggests, Join.Me is a useful alternative to TeamViewer for setting up remote meetings.
-Users can customize their online meeting, share screens, record sessions for future playback and tracking, and use an interactive whiteboard feature with real-time discussions via a personalized URL.
+As its name suggests, GoTo Meeting is a useful alternative to TeamViewer for setting up remote meetings.
+Users can customize online meetings, share screens, record sessions for future playback and tracking, and use an interactive whiteboard feature with real-time discussions via a personalized URL.
 Its integration with Google Calendar and Outlook also facilitates easy scheduling.

-Join.Me is free for basic voice-over IP and meetings with up to ten participants upon downloading and registering.
+It’s free for basic voice-over IP and meetings with up to ten participants upon downloading and registering.
 It also offers paid versions with additional administration capabilities for individuals and enterprise users.
-With one click, paid users can be connected to one another simultaneously from anywhere in the world and host meetings of up to 250 participants.
-As Join.Me is restricted to only Windows and macOS X, it’s still less than ideal for larger, varied enterprises.
+With one click, paid users can connect to one another simultaneously from anywhere in the world and host meetings with up to 250 participants.
+As it’s restricted to Windows and macOS X, it’s less than ideal for larger, varied enterprises.

 7. Webex Remote